kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 // Interceptor allows you to identify the interceptor responding to the EvictionRequest.
 // Interceptors should observe and communicate through the EvictionRequest API to help with
-// the graceful termination of a pod. type Interceptor struct {
+// the graceful eviction of a target (e.g. termination of a pod). type Interceptor struct {
 	// InterceptorClass must be RFC-1123 DNS subdomain identifying the interceptor (e.g.
 	// foo.example.com).